Gross Loan Amount:

 A new broker reached out to our underwriting team, introducing a new client who was looking to invest in a semi-commercial property.
 The property had previously been damaged by a fire.

-Due to this damage, the broker’s client had managed to secure the property at a good price but required alternative finance to complete quickly.
+Due to this damage, the broker’s client had managed to secure the property at a good price but required a fast bridging loan to complete quickly.